+XIV.
 EMERGENCY RESPONSE AND EVACUATION PROCEDURES

-LAVC will immediately notify the campus community upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health and safety of students and employees occurring on the campus.
-Such notification will be made during such emergencies as outbreaks, extreme weather conditions, earthquakes, gas leaks, terrorist incidents, armed intruders, bomb threats, civil unrest, explosions, chemical or hazardous waste spills, etc.
+Upon receiving report of an emergency event occurring on college property, the campus Sheriff will investigate to confirm an emergency exists.
+LAVC will issue a timely warning or emergency alert to the campus community upon confirmation of a significant emergency or dangerous situation presenting an serious or ongoing threat to the health and safety of students and employees on the campus.
+Examples of such emergencies include outbreaks, extreme weather conditions, earthquakes, gas leaks, terrorist incidents, armed intruders, bomb threats, civil unrest, explosions, chemical or hazardous waste spills, etc.

-To report an emergency, please contact the Sheriff's Department at (818) 947-2911 or 2911 from any campus phone or use one of the blue emergency phones throughout the Campus.
+To report an emergency, please contact the campus Sheriff's office at (818) 947-2911 or 2911 or use one of the blue emergency phones throughout the Campus.

-Notification Procedures
+Emergency Notification Procedures